aye-shiv/Insight/README.md

 <a name="i-rAAF"></a>
 #### Installation/Running using Android App Folder<br/>
 Download the "Project Insight Android Application" directory and open the project in Android Studio.
+You may need to validate your gradle JDK configuration.
 Using a previously set up emulated device or a connected android device you may run the application and all necessary files will be written to the user device and the app will be launched.
 Note: Ensure you allow camera permissions.

 ## Model Evaluation
 <a name="model"></a>